catalystsystem/catalyst-documentation/src/content/docs/1-system-architecture/101-input-settlement.md

 ### Intent Registration

-While intents are transfered in the structure of `StandardOrder` they are signed as a `BatchClaim` with the following structure:
+While intents are transferred in the structure of `StandardOrder` they are signed as a `BatchClaim` with the following structure:

 ```solidity
 struct BatchCompact {